All Episodes

 I'll do that from time to time.

-Remember either one or two times back when I was guest hosting, and everybody was climbing up one side of Chris Wallace and down the other on Fox News Sunday because he had asked Michelle Bachman the are you a flake question, right?
+Remember either one or two times back when I was guest hosting and everybody was climbing up one side of Chris Wallace and down the other on Fox News Sunday because he had asked Michelle Bachman the are you a flake question, right?

-And I joined you, most of you, in saying that, you know, don't adopt the narrative of the left and asking a candidate whether she is or is not what she is portrayed as by people who hate her.
+And I joined you, most of you, in saying that, you know, don't adopt the narrative of the left in asking a candidate whether she is or is not what she is portrayed as by people who hate her.

-You know, and and Chris Wallace uh, you know, went into his cubby and filmed a uh an internet apology, but then called her personally, which which which was graceful, uh gracious and gallant, and so that was fine, and that all pretty well went away.
+You know, and Chris Wallace went into his cubby and filmed an internet apology, but then called her personally, which was graceful, gracious and gallant.

-I tend to be I I love the show, obviously, and I I there's some people you just kind of get a feeling.
+And there's some people you just kind of get a feeling.

 I've been around Chris Wallace exactly once in my entire life.